 In someone with hay fever, inhaling these tiny particles triggers a cascade of biochemical reactions, resulting in the release of histamine, a protein that causes the all-too-familiar symptoms.
 In addition to sneezing, congestion, and fatigue, histamine can cause coughing; post-nasal drip; itchy eyes, nose, and throat; dark circles under the eyes; and asthma attacks.

 Ragweed: The Prime Cause of Fall Allergies

 Many plant varieties can cause hay fever, but the 17 varieties of ragweed that grow in North America pose the biggest threat.
 Three out of four people who are allergic to pollen are allergic to ragweed.

 A hardy annual, ragweed thrives just about anywhere turf grasses and other perennials haven’t taken root -- along roads and riverbanks, in vacant lots, and so on.
 Over the course of a single year, one ragweed plant can produce a staggering one billion grains of pollen.
 And it doesn’t fall harmlessly to the ground.
 It floats on the breeze.
 Pollen has been found hundreds of miles out to sea and two miles up into the atmosphere.

-Given the profusion of pollen, is there anything hay fever sufferers can do to limit their misery?
+Given the profusion of pollen, what can you do to limit your symptoms?

-But experts say there are effective ways to curb symptoms of hay fever, including avoidance strategies and -- if that’s not enough -- medical therapy.
+But there are effective ways to curb symptoms of hay fever, including avoidance strategies and -- if that’s not enough -- medical therapy.
 Here are six proven strategies: